aws-samples/iot-dotnet-publisher-consumer/README.md

 - Openssl latest version

 ## 4b.
-Create an AWS IOT Thing
+Create an AWS IoT Thing
-Let's leverage the same IOT thing 'dotnetdevice' created in the section 3b for .NET core as well.

-## 4c.
-Copying security artifacts to Linux environment
-Let's copy the device certificate, device private key and root certificate covered in the section 3c to the Linux the environment where we are going to develop IOT publisher and consumer using .NET core.
+Navigate to the 'dotnetcoresamples' folder and execute the provision_thing.sh shell script.
+This script handles the setup for the .NET Core examples, following the same steps as the PowerShell script in the .NET Framework examples.

+Alternatively, you can copy the certificates created in the .NET Framework example to a 'Dotnetcoresamples\certificates' folder or follow the same steps to create a new Thing and certificate.

 ## 4d.
 Device publisher using .NET core

-Let's create the .NET core console application for the producer by issuing the following commands in the Terminal.
+Let's create the .NET core console application for the producer by issuing the following commands in the terminal.

 ``` shell
 mkdir Iotdotnetcorepublisher